Akosombo Dam: Human welfare

-The presence of aquatic weed along the lake and within the tributaries has resulted in even greater detriment to local human health.
+The presence of Ceratophyllum along the lake and within the tributaries has resulted in even greater detriment to local human health.
 The weeds provide the necessary habitat for black-fly, mosquitoes and snails, which are the vectors of water-borne illnesses such as bilharzia, river blindness and malaria.
-Since the installation of the dam, these diseases have increased remarkably.
+Since the installation of the dam, these diseases have increased markedly.
 In particular, resettlement villages have shown an increase in disease prevalence since the establishment of Lake Volta, and a village's likelihood of infection corresponds to its proximity to the lake.
 Children and fishermen have been especially hard hit by this rise of disease prevalence.
 Additionally, the degradation of aquatic habitat has resulted in the decline of shrimp and clam populations.
 The physical health of local communities has been diminished from this loss of shellfish populations, as they provided an essential source of dietary protein.
-Likewise, the rural and industrial economies have experienced the financial losses associated with the decimation of river aquaculture.
+Likewise, the rural and industrial economies have experienced financial losses associated with the decimation of river aquaculture.

 Increased human migration within the area has been driven by poverty and unfavorable resettlement conditions.
-This migration enabled the contraction of HIV and has since led to its heightened prevalence within Volta Basin communities.
-The districts of Manya Krobo and Yilo Krobo, which lie within the southwest portion of the Volta Basin, are predominantly indigenous communities that have attained a disproportionate prevalence of HIV.
-The situation underlines the strength of the local factors upon these districts.
-Commercial sex work was established in response to the thousands of male workers that were in the area for building the dam.
-Ten percent of the child-bearing females from these two districts migrated out of their districts during this time.
+This migration exacerbated the spread of HIV and has led to its heightened prevalence within Volta Basin communities.
+The districts of Manya Krobo and Yilo Krobo, which lie within the southwest portion of the Volta Basin, are predominantly indigenous communities and they have a disproportionate prevalence of HIV, showing how local factors have impacted these districts.
+Commercial sex work blossomed in response to the thousands of male workers that were in the area to build the dam.
+Ten percent of the females of child-bearing age from these two districts migrated out of their districts during this time.
 In 1986, "90% of AIDS victims in Ghana were women, and 96% of them had recently lived outside the country".

 Socioeconomics

 The loss of land experienced by the 80,000 people forcibly relocated meant the loss of their primary economic activities from fishing and agriculture, loss of their homes, loss of their family grave sites, loss of community stability, and the eventual loss of important social values.
 The resettlement program demonstrated the social complexities involved in establishing "socially cohesive and integrated" communities.
-Insufficient planning resulted in the relocation of communities into areas that were not capable of providing for their former livelihoods and traditions.
-The loss of the naturally fertile soils beneath Lake Volta essentially led to the loss of traditional farming practices.
-The poor living conditions provided within the resettlement villages has been demonstrated by population reductions since resettlement.
+Insufficient planning resulted in the relocation of communities into areas that did not suit their former way of life and traditions.
+The loss of the naturally fertile soils beneath Lake Volta impacted traditional farming practices.
+The poor living conditions provided within the resettlement villages is evident from the reductions in population since resettlement.
 One resettlement village in particular experienced a greater than 50% population reduction in the 23 years following relocation.
 Increased economic risks and experiences of poverty are associated with those communities most impacted by the Volta River's development.
-The extensive human migration and degradation of natural resources within the Volta-basin area, are the products of poverty in conjunction with population pressure.
+The extensive human migration and degradation of natural resources within the Volta-basin area are caused by poverty in conjunction with population pressure.